Invoice OCR Error Handling: How to Reduce Manual Review

 • Use preprocessing first when failures come from image quality, skew, shadows, low contrast, or extra pages.

-• Tune validation rules first when the extraction usually finds the right fields but bad values still create downstream risk.
+• Tune validation rules first when extraction usually finds the right fields but bad values still create downstream risk.

 The Metrics and Operating Habits That Keep OCR Error Handling Under Control

-Those metrics only mean something when you review them together and on a schedule.
+Review them together on a schedule.
 A weekly operating review should ask three questions: which vendors generate the most manual work, which validation rules fail most often, and which corrections keep recurring after review.
 Teams that want a deeper framework for monitoring confidence thresholds and accuracy metrics in production should track those answers alongside reviewer turnaround time and downstream corrections.
+Prioritize fixes by leverage: repeated vendor-layout failures first (one fix removes dozens of recurring exceptions), then high-volume validation misses, then queue bottlenecks that erase the value of otherwise solid extraction.

 Extract invoice data to Excel with natural language prompts